lammps/lammps/doc/src/fix_surface_local.rst

 <molecule>` command, then the *source* argument is specified as the
 molecule template ID used with the :doc:`molecule <molecule>` command.

 STL (stereolithography) files define a set of triangles.
-For this use case, the *source* argument is specified as the name of the STL file.
+For use with this command, the *source* argument is specified as the name of the STL file.
 The file can be in text or binary format; this command auto-detects the format.
 Note that STL files cannot be used for 2d simulations.

 This `Wikepedia page
 <https://en.wikipedia.org/wiki/STL_(file_format)>`_ describes the